 Cumulative outstanding leadership within the university that contributes to the national or international recognition of university programs may be heavily weighed in lieu of the faculty member’s individual national or international recognition for scholarship and leadership.

 3.1.2.
 Teaching effectiveness must be evaluated by responses on student questionnaires as well as through evaluation by peers, e.g. direct observation of classroom teaching, examination of the syllabus, exercises and tests.
 Although single or infrequent observations can provide some data, regular observations are more valuable and useful.
-NCSU REG 05.20.22 – Reporting Teaching Evaluations in RPT Review will be followed.
+Evaluation of Teaching will be followed.

 3.1.3.
 Standardized instruments such as ClassEval developed for course and instructor evaluation are expected, but in special cases (such as graduate-level courses or highly specific, low-enrollment courses) more appropriate methods may be used.
 Instructors should routinely remind and encourage students to utilize ClassEval.
 Specific written comments from students are valuable in all aspects of evaluating teaching effectiveness.

 3.1.4.
 Academic advising is an integral part of the teaching responsibility and must be considered in any evaluation.
 A survey of students at or after graduation is an appropriate way to evaluate the effectiveness of faculty advising.
 Faculty should encourage students to utilize the college instrument developed for advising evaluation at least once a year to obtain feedback from students and the results from these assessments should be discussed with the department head.
 Advising load is another factor to be considered and must be managed by the department head.